Matheus-brazao/Transfer-Learning-for-AI-Dataset-Analysis/README.md

 # Dataset AI: Transfer Learning (Baseline vs VGG16)
-> This project was developed as part of the DIO (Digital Innovation One) course on Deep Learning.
+> This project was developed as part of the DIO (Digital Innovation One) course on Deep Learning Bootcamp.

 This project reproduces the **baseline CNN** and **transfer learning with VGG16** experiment.